hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 ## 7.2.
 Node.js Client Operation Modes

 The client has two operation modes because of the distributed nature of the data and cluster: smart and unisocket.
+Refer to the [Setting Smart Routing](#52-setting-smart-routing) section to see how to configure the client for different operation modes.

 ### 7.2.1.
 Smart Client

 In the smart mode, the clients connect to each cluster member.
-Since each data partition uses the well known and consistent hashing algorithm, each client can send an operation to the relevant cluster member, which increases the overall throughput and efficiency.
+Since each data partition uses the well-known and consistent hashing algorithm, each client can send an operation to the relevant cluster member, which increases the overall throughput and efficiency.
 Smart mode is the default mode.

 ### 7.2.2.
 Unisocket Client

 For some cases, the clients can be required to connect to a single member instead of each member in the cluster.
 Firewalls, security or some custom networking issues can be the reason for these cases.

 In the unisocket client mode, the client will only connect to one of the configured addresses.
 This single member will behave as a gateway to the other members.
-For any operation requested from the client, it will redirect the request to the relevant member and return the response back to the client returned from this member.
+For any operation requested from the client, it will redirect the request to the relevant member and return the response back to the client connected to this member.

 ## 7.3.
 Handling Failures

 There are two main failure cases you should be aware of.
-Below sections explain these and the configurations you can perform to achieve proper behavior.
+Below sections explain these, and the configuration options you can use to achieve proper behavior.

 ### 7.3.1.
 Handling Client Connection Failure

 While the client is trying to connect initially to one of the members in the `ClientNetworkConfig.addressList`, all the members might not be available.
-Instead of giving up, throwing an error and stopping the client, the client retries to connect as configured which is described in the [Configuring Client Connection Retry](#61-configuring-client-connection-retry) section.
+Instead of giving up, throwing an error and stopping the client, the client retries to connect as configured.
+This behavior is described in the [Configuring Client Connection Retry](#61-configuring-client-connection-retry) section.

 The client executes each operation through the already established connection to the cluster.
 If this connection(s) disconnects or drops, the client will try to reconnect as configured.

 ### 7.3.2.
 Handling Retry-able Operation Failure

-While sending the requests to the related members, the operations can fail due to various reasons.
+While sending requests to cluster members, the operations may fail due to various reasons.
 Read-only operations are retried by default.
-If you want to enable retrying for the other operations, you can set the `redoOperation` to `true`.
+If you want to enable retrying for non-read-only operations, you can set the `redoOperation` to `true`.
 See the [Enabling Redo Operation section](#53-enabling-redo-operation).

 You can set a timeout for retrying the operations sent to a member.
 This can be provided by using the property `hazelcast.client.invocation.timeout.seconds` in `ClientConfig.properties`.
 The client will retry an operation within this given period, of course, if it is a read-only operation or you enabled the `redoOperation` as stated in the above paragraph.
 This timeout value is important when there is a failure resulted by either of the following causes: